eaglesearcher/advent-of-code-2023/readme.md

 # Secret Sauce

-`algo_util.py` holds commonly reused algo components, but since it is in development throughout the course of the event, the latest is not guarenteed to work with earlier daily solutions (but I try).
+`algo_util.py` collects commonly reused algorithm components, but since it is in development throughout the course of the event, the latest is not guarenteed to work with earlier daily solutions (but I try).

 # Examples